troyvassalotti/troyv.dev/src/posts/i-don-t-have-a-podcast.md

 ---
 > Are all your friends starting podcasts?
 Does that make you never want to start your own?
 Proclaim your dedication to never start your own podcast.

 That's the first line of text you'll find on [I Don't Have A Podcast]({{ website }}).
-I started said website after a night of talking podcasts and overwhelming the podcast landscape is.
+I started said website after a night of talking podcasts and how overwhelming the podcast landscape is.

 You can find a podcast for _literally everything_ you could ever want.
 Maybe it feels like you should start your own podcast.
 But here's the thing: you can be a podcast lover and not host your own podcast.